JeremS/flow/README.md

    :charges/by-id {1 {:id 1 :name "Marketing" :cost 100}}})
 ```

-You want to have reactions that sums the charges and compute what is the of you turnover
+You want to have reactions that add the charges and compute what is
-after these charges.
+left of the turnover after these charges.

 You start by defining reactions: